enceris/enceris.github.io/p/1/raw.md

 affinities, but there are only four of them.
 For humans like Walter, they wield the affinities of four elements: Fire, Water, Earth, or Wind.
-The title of Anima is given to those that have the highest affinity for the respective element, a traditional practice of the Luminous continent. *I am the Anima of Earth, and my sword is... a completely normal broadsword that can be purchased anywhere at any local smithery.
+The title of Anima is given to those that have the highest affinity for their respective element, a traditional practice of the Luminous continent. *I am the Anima of Earth, and my sword is... a completely normal broadsword that can be purchased anywhere at any local smithery.
 I know that much.
-The abilities that Anima are capable of, the ones that I had to spend so much time learning, were much different in several magnitudes from the common person.
+The abilities that Anima are capable of, the ones that I had spent so much time learning, makes us several magnitudes stronger than the common folk.
 My ability to turn weak material into powerful ones, that is what I specialize in.
 So...
 I am sorry, but I won't be in need of a signature weapon.
 Not any time soon.*

 "Let's go, the carriage is waiting for us."

-"Understood."
+"Understood."'

+Walter's gaze was fixed, and his resolve was hardened.
+He suddenly became more aware of the events that awaited him, as his eyes flared in fervor.

 "And before we get on, I'd like to remind you of something."

 Darus paused for a brief moment, then continued walking forward.
-He could sense the burning aura behind him.
-Walter's gaze was fixed, and his resolve was hardened.
-He suddenly became more aware of the events that awaited him, as his eyes flared in fervor.
-But in that brief moment, this passion diminished almost entirely. *He spoke these words with an ominously casual tone.
+He could sense the burning aura behind him, but that aura almost diminished entirely after he halted.

+Walter analyzed the man in front of him. *His back stiffened, and his shoulders rose just slightly.
+His chest is out more, and his walking became more rhythmic.
+He spoke these words with an ominously casual tone.
 I had rationalized that there must be a reason for this.
-Perhaps his own consciousness, or maybe he is being watched?
-This serious bit of information, contrasted with his tone of voice.
-His words were vague as well.*
+Perhaps his own consciousness, or maybe he is being watched?*

 "Fear kills warriors that don't mend it to their will.
 Walter du Aesir..."